Kapaya/vlhcc21/paper.md

 Here is an example scenario, illustrated in [@fig:ebay], and demonstrated in the Video Figure accompanying this paper.

 Jen is a web user searching for a karaoke machine on eBay, a shopping website.
-She wants to sort listings by price within a page of search results, and can achieve this customization using Joker.
+She wants to sort products by price within a page of search results, and can achieve this customization using Joker.

 <div class="pdf-only">
 \begin{figure*}